HomeInsuranceApartment Building Owner Insurance

 Why Apartment Building Owners Need Insurance in Washington

-Washington's landlord-tenant laws (RCW 59.18) impose strict obligations on property owners.
-You must maintain habitable conditions, respond to repair requests within a reasonable timeframe, and follow specific procedures for entry, deposits, and evictions.
-Failure to meet these obligations doesn't just create legal liability — it can void your insurance coverage if a carrier determines negligence in maintenance.
+WA's landlord-tenant law (RCW 59.18) puts strict duties on you.
+You have to keep the building habitable, respond to repair requests, and follow specific procedures for entry, deposits, and evictions.
+Slipping on those duties doesn't just mean lawsuits — it can void your insurance if the carrier finds you negligent.

 Recommended Coverage for Apartment Building Owners